PAUL MESSERSMITH-GLAVIN, L.AC.

 Fostering Physical Health and Emotional Wellbeing

-Chinese medicine is the art and science of healing that addresses the whole person--mind, body, emotions, and spirit.
-Now taking American Specialty Health, Optum, Pacific Source, Regence BlueCross BlueShield, Trillium, and many other forms of insurance.
+Chinese medicine is the art & science of healing addressing the whole person: mind, body, emotions, & spirit.
+I take most forms of insurance, including American Specialty Health, Optum, Pacific Source, Trillium, and many others.
+I have recently joined the first acupuncture clinic established in Portland:

 MY SPECIALTIES